flatpickles/sketchbook/docs/project-subtypes.md

 Sketchbook offers direct support for fragment shader art, without requiring any GL boilerplate or setup code.
 You can create a `.frag` file within a `src/art` subdirectory of the same name, and Sketchbook will draw this fragment shader onto a rectangle upon each animation frame.
 You do not need to create a `Project` subclass directly – Sketchbook creates one for you internally.

 When configuring your fragment shaders, Sketchbook will define normalized (0.0-1.0) rendering coordinates as `varying vec2 uv`.
-Sketchbook also defines a few utility uniforms for your fragment shader, including:
+Sketchbook also defines a few utility uniforms for your fragment shader:

 -   **`time`**: runtime since project instantiation, in seconds (`float`)
 -   **`renderSize`**: viewport size (width, height), in pixels (`vec2`)
+-   **`scaledTime`**: continuous time value, in scaled seconds (`float`).
+When this uniform is present, a `timeScale` parameter will automatically become available in the Sketchbook UI, and this parameter value will be used to scale ongoing time-based increments to the `scaledTime` uniform value.
+Use this to enable configurable _and_ continuous motion in your shader projects.

 You can create additional uniforms within your `.frag` file, which Sketchbook will recognize and display as adjustable parameters.
 Reasonable defaults are assigned, and your uniform values will be updated with any changes in the Sketchbook UI. `float`, `int`, `bool`, `vec2`, `vec3`, and `vec4` uniform parameters are supported.